Skip to content

 The Mental Capacity Act applies whenever:

-1. There are doubts over the ability of any person (from the age of 16) to make a particular decision at a particular time; and
+1. There are questions about the ability of any person (from the age of 16) to make a particular decision at a particular time; and

 2. The person has an impairment of, or a disturbance in the functioning of the mind or brain.